ananyadhananjaya/logs/README.md

 # logs
 An app to log.
-Built using nexJS
+Built using nextJS